vikakleyko/netclicks/README.md

 It is an application where you can find a movie or a tv show by key word.
 You can also see the top rated, popular or movies of the day list by selecting desirable category in a side menu.
 Application implemented using REST API

 ## Technologies and tools
-Built with HTML, CSS, JavaScript, Animation, REST API
+Built with HTML, CSS, JavaScript, Animation, REST APIs

 ## How to start
 Run project with Live server